procoding2022/multilingual_faq_backend/README.md

 ```

 ## Additional Notes
+Admin Panel: Available at `http://localhost:8000/admin/`.

-Testing: Unit tests are provided in faq/tests.py using pytest.
+Testing: Unit tests are provided in `faq/tests.py` using `pytest`.

+For any questions, feel free to reach out.

 `Name: Anant Agarwal
  Email: anantagarwal1512@gmail.com`